alvilgau/CloudyMcCloudface/doc/doc.md

     node someCoolService.js | node dynamodb-logger.js some-cool-service
     ```

-    A huge gain of this concept is that the services theirselves don't have to care about log files or log strategies.
+    A huge gain of this concept is that the services themselves don't have to care about log files or log strategies.
 This way of logging can also be used for non-Node.js-services because logging is done with the help of the operating system (pipe) and does not rely on a specific language or log library.

 2. *log-rest.js*: